 Akranes

 Then we left Reykjavik and drove northwest via an undersea tunnel through Hvalfjordur (Whale Bay).
-The next stop for the day was the town of Akranes.
+The next stop was the town of Akranes.
 We climbed up three staircases to the top of the new lighthouse – Akranesviti – to get 360° views of the coastline and the Old Akranes Lighthouse.
-The Old Akranes Lighthouse is one of the oldest concrete lighthouses in Iceland.
-It was deactivated in the 1940s and replaced by the newer one we went in.
+Old Akranes Lighthouse is one of the oldest concrete lighthouses in Iceland.
+It was deactivated in the 1940s and replaced by the newer one we entered.
 The coast was full of sea birds and stunning waves.
 I could have stayed for hours.

 Akranesviti